course-details-portlet

 • Direct current and voltage, resistance, power and energy.

-• Different methods of linear circuit analysis; for example source transformation, circuit simplifications, node analysis , loop analysis, superposition, as well as Thevenin and Norton equivalent.
+• Different methods of linear circuit analysis; for example source transformation, circuit simplifications, node analysis, loop analysis, superposition, as well as Thevenin and Norton equivalent.

-• Brief description of the historical development within circuit theory.
+• Brief historical development in circuit theory

 • Hand calculation and simulation/calculation using digital tools.